 - Stakeholder feedback and continuous improvement

 The Management System provides the church with a method of analyzing stakeholder needs, defining processes that ensure the quality objectives are met, and controlling the processes to ensure that results are predictable and repeatable.
-The Management System also provides the framework for continuous improvement, increasing the likelihood of achieving the satisfaction of the stakeholders.
-It gives the stakeholders confidence that the church has the capability to consistently deliver high quality results.
+The Management System also provides the framework for continuous improvement, increasing the likelihood of achieving the stakeholders’ satisfaction.
+It gives the stakeholders confidence that the church has the capability to deliver high-quality results consistently.

 How does it benefit the church?